kawaiiDango/pano-scrobbler/faq.md

 ### [android] The app skips scrobbles when it is in the background / The app says that it has been killed

-Some manufacturers impose drastic background restrictions on 3rd party apps.
+1. Check if notification access is enabled for this app.
+   Go to Settings > Notifications > Notification read, reply and control > Pano Scrobbler.

+2. Some manufacturers such as Xiaomi, Huawei, OnePlus and others do not allow 3rd party apps to run in the background by default.
 Try disabling battery optimisations for this app.
 Sometimes, that step may not be enough.
 Please check [dontkillmyapp.com](https://dontkillmyapp.com) to see if there are any solutions for your device.
 The non-Play version of this app can optionally display a persistent notification at all times, which may help.
 It may be impossible to use this app on a stock ROM from certain manufacturers, due to the said restrictions.

 ### All of my scrobbles from Spotify are duplicated